Racer159/jackal/examples/kiwix/README.md

 # Data Injections (Kiwix)

-This example shows Zarf's ability to inject data into a container running in a pod, in this case to initialize a [Kiwix server](https://www.kiwix.org/en/) to allow offline viewing of documentation and wiki pages.
+This example shows Jackal's ability to inject data into a container running in a pod, in this case to initialize a [Kiwix server](https://www.kiwix.org/en/) to allow offline viewing of documentation and wiki pages.

 Data injections allow for data that is not included in the container image to be injected at deploy time and are declared using the `dataInjections` key within a component.
-Once the specified container is started, Zarf will copy the files and folders from the specified source into the specified container and path.
+Once the specified container is started, Jackal will copy the files and folders from the specified source into the specified container and path.

 :::caution